jeremycos/generativ/README.md

-## 2. Create a script and host it on cloud
+## 2. Create a script and host it on the cloud

 Example script :

-This script is hosted here : https://storage.googleapis.com/rocketsetup-2ded0.appspot.com/insertRocketTwoFilesAdvancedModified.json
+This script is hosted here : [Click here](https://storage.googleapis.com/rocketsetup-2ded0.appspot.com/insertRocketTwoFilesAdvancedModified.json)

 ```json
 {